wvanderwey/ROP/ROP-output-details.md

 This directory contains the output of optional module which determines genomic profile of RNA-Seq.
 It categorizes the mapped reads into genomic categories based on the compatibility of each read with the features defined by gene annotations.

-It will estimate relative proportion of genomic category based on the number of reads from this category.
+It will estimate relative proportions of genomic categories (e.g. CDS, introns) based on the number of reads from the category.
 Those are the categories used by the ROP (more details are [here](https://github.com/smangul1/rop/wiki/What-is-ROP%3F))

 * multi-mapped read
 * CDS